-Over 88 million families had plans to take a vacation together this year, according to a 2018 AAA travel research results.
+Over 88 million families had plans to take a vacation together in 2018, according to AAA travel research results.
 And those vacations aren’t cheap.
 A vacation for a family of four can easily cost thousands, but that doesn’t mean you have to drain your life savings to go on a family trip.
 With the right planning and tools, you can score huge savings on your next big trip.

 1. Book Flights For Off-Peak Times

 Avoid booking flights during holidays or other popular times to travel, such as spring break.
 Instead, opt to plan your trip right after these times when you can snag off-peak pricing.
 The day of the week you book your flight for also matters.
 You can save more money, in general, if you book a flight for earlier in the week as far in advance as possible.
 Opting for early morning or red-eye flights can slash ticket prices even further.
 And, you can save an average of $76 if you book your ticket on Wednesday instead of Sunday, according to the 2018 airfare study by CheapAir.com.